 Search for Available Dosage Forms

-Phenylbutazone is a nonsteroidal anti-inflammatory drug (NSAID) and cylo-oxygenase inhibitor.
-It is a potent pain reliever, antipyretic and anti-inflammatory.
+Phenylbutazone is a nonsteroidal anti-inflammatory drug (NSAID) and cyclooxygenase inhibitor.
+It is a potent pain reliever, antipyretic, and anti-inflammatory.
 In the horse, it is used commonly for lameness, resulting from soft-tissue injury, muscle soreness, bone and joint problems, and laminitis.
-NSAIDs work by inhibiting the body's production of prostaglandins, thromboxane and other inflammatory mediators.
+NSAIDs work by inhibiting the body's production of prostaglandins, thromboxane, and other inflammatory mediators.
 Some of these actions may be dose-dependent.
 Phenylbutazone may be given intravenously or orally; pain relief and fever reduction usually starts within one to two hours.

-Phenylbutazone is used occasionally in dogs for the longer-term management of chronic pain particularly due to osteoarthritis.
+Phenylbutazone is used occasionally in dogs for the longe-term management of chronic pain particularly due to osteoarthritis.
 About 20% of adult dogs are affected with osteoarthritis, which makes managing musculoskeletal pain a major component of companion-animal practice.
 There is a very narrow margin of safety for all NSAIDs in the dog and there are other NSAIDs that are used more commonly (etodolac and carprofen).
-GI-protectant drugs such as misprostal, cimetidine, omeprazole, ranitidine or sucralfate frequently are included as a part of treatment with any NSAID.
+GI-protectant drugs such as Misoprostol, cimetidine, omeprazole, ranitidine, or sucralfate frequently are included as a part of treatment with any NSAID.
 Dogs receiving chronic phenylbutazone therapy should be followed with regular blood work and renal monitoring.